astramieri/book-notes/books/never_split_the_difference.md

-## Blood, Sweat, and Pixels: The Triumphant, Turbulent Stories Behind How Video Games Are Made
+## Never Split The Difference: Negotiating as if Your Life Depended on It

-#### Author: Jason Schreier
+#### Author: Chris Voss

-Last read: 18 Febraury 2022
+Last read: 20 March 2023
 Recommended: yes